Charter a Pet Friendly Private Jet

 As of 2016, Delta announced it would no longer allow passengers to bring pets in the cabin, with exceptions for military members with active transfer orders, and passengers requiring service animals.

 Before the new rule, 76 pets have died on Delta flights over the past decade, accounting for nearly a quarter of all known airline pet deaths in the United States during that time.
-So take that, United.

 Regardless of the airline or animal, these incidents tend to involve the same handful of issues across the industry: extremely cold/hot temperatures, lack of ventilation, and the hardest one to accept: rough handling.